HariSekhon/DevOps-Bash-tools/README.md

   - `jenkins_password.sh` - gets Jenkins admin password from local docker container.
 Used by `jenkins_cli.sh`
   - `jenkins.sh` - one-touch [Jenkins CI](https://jenkins.io/), launches in docker, installs plugins, validates `Jenkinsfile`, configures jobs from `$PWD/setup/jenkins-job.xml` and sets Pipeline to git remote origin's `Jenkinsfile`, triggers build, tails results in terminal.
 Call from any repo top level directory with a `Jenkinsfile` pipeline and `setup/jenkins-job.xml` (all mine have it)
 - `concourse.sh` - one-touch [Concourse CI](https://concourse-ci.org/), launches in docker, configures pipeline from `$PWD/.concourse.yml`, triggers build, tails results in terminal, prints recent build statuses at end.
 Call from any repo top level directory with a `.concourse.yml` config (all mine have it), mimicking structure of fully managed CI systems
+  - `fly.sh` - shortens `fly` command to not have to specify target all the time
 - `gocd.sh` - one-touch [GoCD CI](https://www.gocd.org/), launches in docker, (re)creates config repo (`$PWD/setup/gocd_config_repo.json`) from which to source pipeline(s) (`.gocd.yml`), detects and enables agent(s) to start building.
 Call from any repo top level directory with a `.gocd.yml` config (all mine have it), mimicking structure of fully managed CI systems
 - `travis_*.sh` - [Travis CI](https://travis-ci.org/) API scripts (one of my all-time favourite CI systems):
   - `travis_api.sh` - queries the Travis CI API with authentication using `$TRAVIS_TOKEN`